 MOOSE can be found at http://www.mooseframework.org

-- The moose-users list at https://groups.google.com/forum/#!forum/moose-users is good for help with MOOSE!
+- The moose-users list at https://groups.google.com/forum/#!forum/moose-users is a great link for help with MOOSE or new implementations.

-- If you have an idea for some ferroelectric materials problem and would like to add it to the repository, then please submit a pull request with the relevant information.
-Generally, to submit a pull request, you should Fork Ferret to your own repo, make the changes/additions, push to your master or branch, and then submit the pull request (on the Bitbucket website).
+- If you have an idea for some ferroelectric materials problem and would like to add it to the repository, then please submit a pull request to the devel branch with the relevant information.
+Generally, to submit a pull request, you should fork Ferret, type git checkout devel, git fetch origin, git rebase origin/devel, then make the changes/additions and a commit message, type git push.
+Then submit the pull request on the page (the next steps will be handled automatically).

 - At the moment, please cite Nanoscale, 2017, 9, 1616-1624 if you use Ferret.
 A methods paper is currently in the works.